getslash/gossip/doc/advanced.rst

 Getting Hooks by Name
 ---------------------

-Once a hook is defined you can get the underlying :class:`gossip.hook.Hook` object by using :func:`gossip.get_hook`:
+Once a hook is defined you can get the underlying :class:`gossip.hooks.Hook` object by using :func:`gossip.get_hook`:

 .. code-block:: python